Terebovlia: Ethnic Composition

+Language

+The distribution of the population by native language according to the data from the 2001 Ukrainian Census:

 Sites of interest

-The town has ruins of a castle which was built by King Kazimierz Wielki in the second half of the 14th century.
-In 1534, the castle was expanded by the Voivode of Kraków, Andrzej Teczynski, and in 1631 it was once again expanded by the Castellan of Trembowla, Andrzej Balaban.
+The town has ruins of a castle which was built by King Casimir the Great in the second half of the 14th century.
+In 1534, the castle was expanded by the Voivode of Kraków, Andrzej Teczynski, and in 1631 it was again expanded by the Castellan of Trembowla, Andrzej Balaban.
 In 1648, it was captured by the Cossacks.

 Other sites of interest are a Carmelite church and monastery complex, founded in 1617 by Piotr Ozga.
 It formerly housed the painting of Our Lady of Trembowla, which was moved to St. Catherine Church in Gdańsk after World War II.
 Communist authorities turned the complex into a factory, and later a house of culture.
 Currently, it is an Orthodox church.
 Three kilometers south of the town, there are ruins of a 17th-century defensive monastery of the Basilian monks.
 It was completed in 1716.
-Terebovl also has a Roman Catholic church of Saint Peter and Paul, designed in 1927 by architect Adolf Szyszko-Bohusz.
+Terebovlia also has a Roman Catholic church of Saint Peter and Paul, designed in 1927 by architect Adolf Szyszko-Bohusz.